burlachenkok/burlachenkok.github.io/_posts/2024-12-20-extra-comments-in-dcgd-permk-aes.md

 published: true
 ---

-Extra Comments on the paper "[Federated Learning is Better with Non-Homomorphic Encryption](https://arxiv.org/abs/2312.02074)" *Published on 05 December 2023*
+Additional Insights on the paper "[Federated Learning is Better with Non-Homomorphic Encryption](https://arxiv.org/abs/2312.02074)" *Published on 05 December 2023*

 ---